bridge-protocol/bridge-protocol-js/docs/docs/definitions.md

 and all Bridge Network communication uses.

 ### Bridge Token
-The blockchain token that is the currency for network fees and service fees for Bridge Marketplace Partners on the Bridge Network
+The blockchain token that is the currency for network fees and service fees for the Bridge Marketplace and Bridge Network

 ### Bridge Passport
-The collection of information that contains the claims and keys that make up a user's digital identity.
+The collection of information that contains the claims, blockchain wallets, and keys that make up a user's digital identity.

 ### Bridge Passport Extension
-The web browser extension client that implements the Bridge Protocol and interacts with the Bridge Network to provide a user interface to allow a user to manage their Bridge Passport, Bridge Tokens, and Marketplace Requests.
+The web browser extension client that implements the Bridge Protocol and interacts with the Bridge Network to provide a user interface to allow a user to manage their Bridge Identity, Bridge Tokens, and Marketplace Requests.

 ### Bridge Network
-The network run by Bridge Protocol Corporation to manage passport blacklists, vetting of Bridge Network Partners and Bridge Marketplace Partners, and to facilitate communication between passport users and Bridge Marketplace Partners.
+The network run by Bridge Protocol Corporation to manage passport blacklists, vetting of Bridge Network partners and Bridge Marketplace partners, and to facilitate communication between passport users and Bridge Marketplace partners.

 ### Bridge Network Partner
-Any organization that is registered with the Bridge Network that supports Bridge Protocol authentication and authorization via verified claims
+Any organization that is registered with the Bridge Network that implements the Bridge Protocol to accept Bridge Identity for verification

 ### Bridge Network Explorer
-The Bridge Network explorer that shows all claim types, Bridge Network Partners, and recent verification requests on the network.
+The Bridge Network explorer that shows token distribution, network fees, known claim types, known partners, and recent marketplace requests on the network.
 This can be found at https://explorer.bridgeprotocol.io/

 ### Bridge Marketplace
 The collection of organizations offering verification services in exchange for Bridge Token on the Bridge